 Institutional aid is offered to students by the schools they plan to attend.
-Colleges may offer their own loans, but more often institutional aid is given in the form of grants and scholarships given to students who either demonstrate financial need or who qualify academically.
+Colleges may offer their own loans, but more often institutional aid is given in the form of grants and scholarships to students who either demonstrate financial need or qualify academically.
 This money does not need to be repaid.
-Students who receive these grants or scholarships are usually notified of their awards by their colleges in their financial aid letter.
+Students who receive these grants and scholarships are usually notified of their awards by their colleges in their financial aid letter.
 Students may be asked to send thank-you notes to their sponsors, if they are still living, as a courtesy.

 What is institutional aid?

-Institutional aid is financial aid offered by the school you plan to attend.
-It is only available to incoming and current students of your specific school.
+Institutional aid is financial aid offered by the school you plan to attend and is only available to incoming and current students.
 This type of aid may be need-based or merit-based.
 Some schools offer more institutional aid opportunities than others, depending on the size of the pool from which they can draw money.
 Schools may include your institutional aid offer in your financial aid letter, which should arrive with or around the same time as your offer of acceptance.
 If you wish to learn more about institutional aid opportunities, contact the financial aid office at your prospective schools.

-While some institutional aid may come from your school, other grants and scholarships are endowed by individuals and administered by your college.
+While some institutional aid may come directly from your school, other grants and scholarships are endowed by individuals and administered by your college.
 These individuals are frequently alumni or have other connections to the institution and want to make college accessible to future students.
 For named grants and scholarships that have living sponsors, you may be asked to write a thank-you note or a letter explaining how the funds made your education possible.

 What is the difference between a need-blind and a need-aware school?

 There are two types of colleges when it comes to admissions decisions and their relation to financial need: need-blind and need-aware.
 Need-blind schools do not factor in a student’s ability to pay for tuition when making the decision on whether to admit the student.
-Schools ideally would meet all financial need with a financial aid package (a combination of federal aid and institutional aid), but some need-blind schools only partially meet financial need, and others only meet the financial need of U.S. applicants.
+Schools ideally would meet all financial need when creating a financial aid package (through a combination of federal aid and institutional aid), but some need-blind schools only partially meet financial need, and others only meet the financial need of U.S. applicants.

 A need-aware school considers a student’s financial need when making admissions decisions.
 Typically schools admit a large percentage of incoming freshmen on a need-blind basis, and then the remaining students are considered on a need-aware basis.
 Neither tactic is necessarily better or worse than the other, but when applying for college, you should be aware of each school’s admissions policy.
 Consider the following: